explorer-notes/git/README.md

 - `git pull --rebase` - if you have one commit made in your local repository and one commit made remotely.
 You do pull after your local commit.
 Then order of your local commits will be **local -> remote.** When you add `--rebase` flag this order will be reversed **remote -> local.**

 ## Tags

+Tags are just labels you can add to your important commit points.

+- `git tag TAGNAME` -adds tag to your current commit

+- `git tag --list` - displays list of all tags

+- `git tag -d TAGNAME` - use this if you want to delete tag.

+- `git push origin :TAGNAME` - this command will delete tag from your remote repository.
+Remember to add colon.

+- `git tag -a VERSION -m "MESSAGE"` - letter `a` signals that it's annotated tag.
+With this tag we also add a message that relates to it.
+It's is useful to use this tag when you want to mark important moments in your project called **milestones.**

+- `git tag -a TAGNAME` - use this command if you want to add annotated tag and you want to write down detailed message using your **code editor.**

+- `git tag -a -f <tag_identifier> <commit_id>` - use this command if you want to use existing tag and force it (`-f`) to point to different commit.
+This command makes tags **easy to reuse.** :exclamation::exclamation: Be careful when you use this. **If you change tags without informing other people it will create conflits.**

+- `git push --force origin TAGNAME` - use this command if you want to update locally edited (moved) tag to your remote repository.

+- `git show TAGNAME` - use this command if you want to see **tag details.**
+- `git tag 'v.1.*'` - this command will display list of tags that start with **"v.1."**.
+Asteriks `*` works as a wildcard.

+- `git tag -l -n` - use this command if you want to display list of tags **with messages.** By default `-n` flag displays only first line.
+I you wish to see more than one line specify it with a flag ex. `-n4` (will display 4 lines of message).

+**Pushing local tags to GitHub**

+- `git push origin TAGNAME` - pushes a single tag to your remote repository.

+- `git push --tags` - pushes all tags to your remote repository :+1:

 **Creating aliases**